C++ Developer Information

 In the future, we may implement support for different chunks with different resolution, to allow nonuniform spatial resolution.

-structure_chunks, except that it is only for materials parameters such as epsilon, etc. and not for simulated fields.
+structure_chunks, except that it is only for materials parameters such as epsilon, etc. and not for the fields.

 dft_chunk stores accumulated Fourier-transformed fields corresponding to a given chunk.